 Bulk cooking saves you time and money, which makes having a healthy home cooked meal every night easier than ever.
 These bulk cooking recipes will help you start cooking less often, yet having home cooked meals more often.

 - You save cooking time because you’re cooking several meals at once.

-- You save cleanup time, because you have fewer cooking sessions to clean up after.
+- It saves cleanup time, because you have fewer cooking sessions to clean up after.

-- You save money because bulk cooking makes it easy to shop better.
+- It saves money because bulk cooking makes it easy to shop better.
 You can wait for good sales, take advantage of bulk buys (even if you live and eat alone!), and with a little planning, you can make sure everything you buy gets used in a recipe.
 You can also take advantage of cheaper cuts of meat because most of these recipes – especially slow cooker/crockpot recipes – are designed to tenderize tough meat and make it all delicious.